Veterans honored at downtown parade

 After his service, Robinson attended Central Community College before moving to Imperial.
 He worked as a well driller for a number of years before moving to the school system.

-Since retiring and moving back to Hastings, Rothfuss volunteers at Good Samaritan Village and Senior Action Services.
+Since retiring and moving back to Hastings, Robinson volunteers at Good Samaritan Village and Senior Action Services.

 He drives people to doctor’s appointments and helps with the North Shore Church Ministry in Motion at Christmas.